saymrwulf/stable-baselines3/notes.md

-2018-08-02T05:57:00 - Quick fix, referencing a known issue from the official repo (stable-baselines3) 2018-08-02T00:20:00 - Minor doc updates: linking to article on quantization (stable-baselines3) 2018-08-06T01:48:00 - Minor doc updates: linking to article on quantization (stable-baselines3)
+2018-08-02T05:57:00 - Quick fix, referencing a known issue from the official repo (stable-baselines3) 2018-08-02T00:20:00 - Minor doc updates: linking to article on quantization (stable-baselines3) 2018-08-06T01:48:00 - Minor doc updates: linking to article on quantization (stable-baselines3) 2018-08-06T22:09:00 - Quick fix, referencing a known issue from the official repo (stable-baselines3)